MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-15517-database-engine-error.md

         GO
       ```

-1. Log in to SQL Server as login2.
+1. Log in to SQL Server as `login2`.

-1. Restore the demo database from backup using a statement that resembles the following script:
+1. Restore the demonstration database from the backup by using a statement that resembles the following script:

       ```sql
         USE [master]